Chris Froome: 2013: first Tour de France victory

-Froome's Tour de France got off to a nervy start as he crashed in the neutral zone of the first stage on the isle of Corsica, but he was unharmed.
-Also, he avoided going down in the large crash towards the end of the stage.
-After staying out of trouble for the rest of the first week, Froome won stage eight, the first mountain stage of the race, finishing on Ax 3 Domaines, by launching an attack after teammates Peter Kennaugh and Porte had brought back an earlier attack by 's Nairo Quintana, and distanced most of Froome's rivals.
-Froome's winning margin on the stage was 51 seconds over Porte, and 85 seconds to Valverde in third.
+The start of the 2013 Tour de France saw Froome crash in the neutral zone of the first stage, but he was unharmed.
+He avoided going down in the large crash towards the end of the stage.
+Froome won stage eight, the first mountain stage, finishing on Ax 3 Domaines.
+He launched an attack after teammates Peter Kennaugh and Porte had brought back an earlier attack by Nairo Quintana, and distanced most of Froome's rivals.
+Froome's winning margin on the stage was 51 seconds over Porte, and 1minute 25seconds to Valverde in third.
 This gave Froome the overall lead in the Tour for the first time and the lead in the mountains classification.